joherty/pi_temp_humidity_sensor/README.md

 # temp_sensor

-Python script, read and publish DHT11, DHT22 or DHT2302 sensor data to an MQTT broker.
+Python script, using any Raspberry PI read and publish DHT11, DHT22 or DHT2302 sensor data to an MQTT broker.

 ## Description